 Experienced vet, Dr Heidrun Kraft, has run this SPCA branch clinic for 15 years.
 As well as consultations, dentistry and general surgery, the clinic has in house laboratory facilities.
 It’s open six days a week, from 8:50am to 5:30pm.

+If you are considering keeping a pet in Hong Kong, you may be wondering whether it’s worth opting for a pet insurance policy.
 Pet ownership in Hong Kong has undergone exponential growth over the last decade.
 However, of all the cats and dogs kept as pets, as little as 3% are covered by pet insurance.
 This is much lower than in other countries, as the lack of options and high premiums often deter owners.

 If you are thinking about taking out pet insurance, earlier rather than later is always a good idea.
 Most companies don’t offer new policies for dogs over eight years old but will renew their existing ones.
 It is certainly prudent to take insurance for a healthy pet before any old age issues begin.
 Ongoing care for chronic diseases such as heart disease, kidney failure or Cushing’s disease can be a heavy financial burden.
-The basic plans only cover consultations whereas the most expensive even insure against funeral plans and travel cancellations.
+The basic plans only cover consultations whereas the most expensive even insure against missing pets, funeral plans and travel cancellations.
 Pure breeds which are prone to congenital issues have higher premiums and fighting dogs are excluded altogether.
 Always check with the insurance provider and read the fine print!

 Apart from insurance, remember that prevention is always better than cure.
 So, do remember to desex your pet, get those yearly vaccinations and don’t forget the regular de-flea, de-worm, heartworm pills and tick collars.
 These simple things could save your pet’s life and prevent you from heart (and wallet) burn.